Afghanistan travel advice

 Women’s safety

 Women are at a particularly higher risk of harassment and abuse, including from the authorities.
-They must strictly abide by specific rules and behaviors, including:
+The de facto authorities enforce specific rules and behaviors for women, including:

 • covering from head-to-toe